SourDeveloper/SourDeveloper/README.md

 <h2>I am a developer primarily in JavaScript, Python, HTML, and CSS.</h1>

 I use the Discord API a lot, and enjoy working with APIs in general.
-I have used I don't normally post public repositories, so that is the reason for having so few, but I am trying to get better at posting more public projects.
+I usually I don't normally post public repositories, so that is the reason for having so few, but I am trying to get better at posting more public projects.

 If you would like to collaborate on something, feel free to DM me on Twitter.